orcodeep/CSAPP/labs/Attack/Readme.md

 </pre>

 Gets writes sequentially from buf[0] → buf[1] → … → buf[n-1]
-(high → low addresses):
+(low → high addresses):

-- That means it writes into lower addresses first (top of the buffer), then upward toward buf[n-1].
+- That means it writes into lower addresses first (bottom of the buffer), then upward towards buf[n-1].

 - When you overflow past the buffer, you continue writing into even higher addresses